Guatemala Program Sizzles in the Summer

 Study-abroad programs offered by most U.S. law schools, including those that take place in Latin America, only teach courses in English.
 By contrast, the Inter-American Program in Guatemala takes a bilingual and inter-cultural approach to legal education, offering substantive law classes about Latin America taught in Spanish as well as bilingual externship placements.

-Professor Leslie Jacobs, the director of Pacific McGeorge's Capital Center for Public Law & Policy, taught Comparative Free Speech and Access to Information in the Americas.
+Professor Leslie Jacobs, the director of McGeorge's Capital Center for Law & Policy, taught Comparative Free Speech and Access to Information in the Americas.
 Two courses, Commercial Law for Foreign Investors in Guatemala and International Environmental Law in Latin American, were taught in Spanish.
-Students also had the option of taking Legal Spanish for Lawyers, taught by Luis Mogollon, a Guatemalan attorney who has worked closely with Pacific McGeorge in developing all aspects of the summer program.
+Students also had the option of taking Legal Spanish for Lawyers, taught by Luis Mogollon, a Guatemalan attorney who has worked closely with McGeorge in developing all aspects of the summer program.

 "This year, we were able to expand our externship opportunities to include positions with the United Nations Development Programme, Central America Free Trade Agreement Secretariat, and Lawyers without Borders," Aldana said.
 "Eight students, six of them from McGeorge, took advantage of our agency placements and worked until early August in Guatemala.
 Each had a worthwhile experience that will benefit them should they pursue a career in international law."